The emergent dynamics of double-folded randomly branching ring polymers: RESULTS

 For ideal and isolated self-avoiding rings, the quenched tree (QTree) dynamics is significantly faster than the RiAO dynamics, because in the intermediate scaling regime the exponents describing the (in general anomalous) monomer and CM diffusion are effectively larger.
 As a consequence, the rings equilibrate more quickly as it takes them less time to displace over distances comparable to their own size.

-The situation is quite different in the melt case, where the hard-excluded volume interactions and the high occupation number ($\phi \sim 0.93$) of the lattice cells induce a strong reduction in the acceptance probability of hairpin and tree node moves.
-The early-time monomer dynamics, in particular, is now significantly slower for QTree dynamics than for RiAO dynamics.
-However, the anomalous diffusion in the intermediate regime appears to be faster for the QTree dynamics.
-Our data for the size dependence of the diffusion constant, $D(N_n)$, (bottom right panel in Fig.~\ref{fig:OverviewDynamics}) suggest that the Brownian QTree dynamics is, at least for the present melts, asymptotically faster than the RiAO dynamics.
+The situation is quite different in the melt case, where the hard-excluded volume interactions and the high occupation number ($\phi \sim 0.93$) of the lattice cells induce a strong reduction in the acceptance probability of hairpin and tree node moves, thus affecting both RiAO and QTree dynamics.
+As the slithering component remains active, it dominates the early-time monomer motion in RiAO dynamics.
+Consequently, at short times RiAO dynamics exhibits faster monomer motion than QTree dynamics.
+However, in the intermediate-time regime QTree dynamics shows slightly larger effective exponents than RiAO (inset in bottom left panel in Fig.~\ref{fig:OverviewDynamics}).
+Overall, for the present ring sizes RiAO is faster than QTree dynamics.
+However, our data for the size dependence of the diffusion constant, $D(N_n)$, (bottom right panel in Fig.~\ref{fig:OverviewDynamics}) suggest that QTree dynamics is asymptotically faster than RiAO dynamics.

 For ideal and isolated self-avoiding rings, the MSD resulting from the combination of ring monomer and tree node moves is unremarkable, displaying an intermediate behavior between the MSD emerging from the exclusive application of either monomer moves or node moves.
 Namely, with our definition of a MC sweep as the unit of time (see Section~\ref{sec:mixed_method} ), the mixing of 50\% tree node moves and 50\% of the much less effective monomer moves essentially slows down the motion by a factor of two in time.
 By contrast, and notably, something interesting happens in the melt case: \textit {the mixed dynamics is faster than either of the pure components}, what we investigate in detail below.